Top Things To Do In Cape Town

 Cape Town has become one of the most notable art destinations in the world.
 After all, it has everything a burgeoning art capital would need - a booming creative scene in areas like Woodstock; enriching galleries, such the Zeitz Museum of Contemporary African Art (MOCAA); flourishing art schools and endless sources of inspiration.
 On the first Thursday of every month, this scene is celebrated with galleries, restaurants and shops in Cape Town opening late to showcase the city’s wealth of talent.
 A local-led Cape Town tour is one of the best ways to soak up the art around the city.

 A trip to Kalk Bay’s independent shops, restaurants, galleries and boutiques will fire up your creative side.
 In this pretty fishing village you’ll find SOUL Design, a collective showcasing the best of African craftsmanship.
 With a welcoming open kitchen, a sunny outside courtyard and beautifully-styled rooms stocked with hand-made pieces, which are ethically sourced from around the continent, there's a special warmth and energy to this place.
-Join creative and designer Abi in a jewellery workshop to make your own piece for the ultimate holiday souvenir.
+Join creative and designer Abi in a jewelry workshop to make your own piece for the ultimate vacation souvenir.

 2. Culture and History in Cape Town

-There are many opportunities to learn about the reality of Cape Town’s complex history while on holiday there, from historical walking tours around colourful Bo-Kaap, to cycling around the city stopping at points of interest.
+There are many opportunities to learn about the reality of Cape Town’s complex history while on vacation there, from historical walking tours around colorful Bo-Kaap, to cycling around the city stopping at points of interest.
 Top of your list of things to do in Cape Town though should be a visit to Robben Island, where anti-apartheid activists including Nelson Mandela were confined.
 It is made all the more fascinating by the ex-prisoners who lead the tours.
 For a really special experience, join Christo Brand, a former prison guard who formed a close friendship with Nelson Mandela and co-wrote his book Doing Life with Mandela: My Prisoner, My Friend, for a meal or helicopter ride over Robben Island.
 During your time together, he will bring to life the stories and insights of his and Mandela’s experiences.

 3. Winelands Tour in Cape Town